Data-Efficient Quantum Noise Modeling via Machine Learning: Theoretical Framework and Methodology

-Here, $k_{\text{dep}}$ and $b_{\text{dep}}$ are learnable parameters that scale and offset the error rate, and $t_{\text{char}}$ is a constant characteristic gate time for the device.
+Here, $k_{\text{dep}}$ and $b_{\text{dep}}$ are learnable parameters that scale and offset the error rate, and $t_{\text{char}}$ is a constant characteristic gate time for the device defined as the median of all single qubit gate durations.
 This form captures the physical reality that error probability saturates for long-duration operations.

+The amplitude damping channel $\mathcal{E}_{\text{amp}}$ models energy relaxation.
+Its action on the density matrix $\rho$ is defined by the Kraus decomposition